kevinhughes27/shopify-sinatra-app/README.md

 This will create a new skeleton shopify-sinatra-app.
 The generator will create several default files for you rather than having them bundled in the sinatra extension - its worthwhile to read this section to understand what each of these files is for.

-`config/app.yml` --> Some important config information is contained in this file.
-  * scope: The scope of your app (what your app can access from the Shopify store once installed, e.g. read_products), this will be read by your app and used when your app is installed.

-  * uninstall_webhook: Initially an uninstall webhook is also defined in this file, although without a proper url, this file is a good place to define objects that need to be created on Shopify when your app is installed like webhooks, fulfillment and carrier services.

 `config/database.yml` --> The database config for active record.
 Initially this is setup to use sqlite3 for development and testing which you may want to change to mimic your production database.

 `.env` --> a hidden file not tracked by source control for storing credentials etc. to be set as environment variables